Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 A willing creature you touch is imbued with bravery.
-Until the spell ends, the creature is immune to the Frightened condition and gains **:trt-thp: Temporary Hit Points** equal to your spellcasting ability modifier at the start of each of its turns.
+Until the spell ends, the creature is immune to the Frightened condition and gains **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to your spellcasting ability modifier at the start of each of its turns.

 ***Using a Higher-Level Spell Slot.*** You can target one additional creature for each spell slot level above 1.